barakj/The-Ultimate-Unit-Converter/README.md

 # The-Ultimate-Unit-Converter
-A fun unit conversion program to assists people at time of need
+A fun unit conversion program to assists people at time of need.
+Built using Eclipse.

 Many people struggle with different unit conversions.
 It could be during shopping, school or when travelling.
 I created a program that allows different unit conversions in a very simple and interactive way.